 No!
 Always drink bottled water.
 Some hotels claim to have purified water, but we wouldn't trust drinking it from the tap.
-You can buy bottled water at any convenience or grocery store.
+You can buy bottled water cheaply at any convenience or grocery store.
 If you are staying a long time, you can buy 5 and 10 litre bottles of water at most grocery stores.

 2x1 means "Two for One" which means that if you order 1 they will bring 2.
 This usually refers to beers, but can also refer to mixed drinks as well.
 We have also seen...but don't remember...3x1 at some bars!!!
 You will see this at many bars and restaurants in Mazatlan.
 Usually, they do not allow you to order just one beer if it is 2x1, you have to take two beers.
 So when you order be sure to order the correct amount.
 If we are ordering more than one, we usually say "dos for quatro", i.e. 2 for 4, or "tres for seis", i.e. 3 for 6, etc. just to be clear to the server.

 The big white castle on the point is an entertainment and food complex called 'Punto Valentino'.
 It was formerly called 'Fiestaland.
 It is at the corner of Avenida Rafael Buelna and Avenida Camaron Sabalo where the Malecon ends and the Golden Zone starts.
 Fiestaland is a complex of a couple of big Nightclubs, a brew pub, and a cafe.